dfrnt-labs/terminusdb-docs-static/src/app/docs/version-control-operations/page.md

 {% /http-example %}

 {% callout type="warning" %}
-Reset is destructive — commits after the target are unreachable (though still stored in the immutable commit graph).
+Reset is destructive — commits after the target become unreachable (though the immutable commit graph still stores them).
 Use with care.
 {% /callout %}

 ## Delete a branch

 Remove a branch.
-The commits remain in the database graph but are no longer reachable from this branch name:
+The commits remain in the database graph but this branch name no longer reaches them:

 {% http-example method="DELETE" path="/api/branch/admin/mydb/local/branch/feature" %}
 {% http-expected %}